Asatillo/butopea_xml_generator/README.md

 The get_xml(filename_save) function takes the data from the make_query() function and creates an XML file with the data.
 It first creates the root element "products" and then iterates through each product in the data, creating a "product" sub-element for each product.
 Within each "product" element, it creates sub-elements for specific data such as "id", "title", "description", "link", "image_link", "additional_image_link", "availability", "price", "brand", and "condition".
 The resulting XML file is saved to the specified filename.

-To run a script, navigate to the script's directory: python generator.py
+To run a script, navigate to the script's directory and run a command: python generator.py

-*For the sake of safety, the database file is removed from the directory and needs to be added for testing.
+*For the sake of safety, the database file is removed from the directory and needs to be added into for testing.
 The file must have a name 'data.sqlite'.